Formula Workspace

 Best results come from prompts that mention the columns, conditions, and desired output.

-The site works best when each page has a clear job.
-Use the main generator for new formulas, the explainer for inherited logic, the fixer for broken formulas, and the examples hub when a reference pattern is the fastest starting point.
+The site is intentionally organized around a few durable jobs.
+Use the generator for new formulas, the explainer for inherited logic, the fixer for broken formulas, and the examples hub when a known pattern is faster than a custom prompt.

 Generate